Speed Reading Tips: 5 Ways to Minimize Subvocalization

 AccelaReader uses Rapid Serial Visual Presentation (RSVP) to help you boost your reading speed and minimize subvocalization.
 The application is simple to use.
 You simply paste the text you want to read into a textbox.
 Set your reading speed and press play.
 The words then blink on the screen at the speed that you set.
 You can also choose how many words you want to blink at a time.

 I recommend setting a speed of at least 300 words per minute.
-Anything higher than that will help you avoid subvocalizing all the words.
+Any speed above 300 wpm will help you avoid subvocalizing all the words.
 The faster you go, the less words you will be able to say in your head.
 With some practice, you’ll find it easier to minimize this habit of subvocalization.

 5. Force Yourself To Read Faster Than You Normally Would